 I didn’t.
 I couldn’t.

 The scythe descended; I felt it cut and dig, but the slice was not clean.
-Blood spouted as I writhed and gurgled, growing cold, twisting in the manacles of mist, crying out to silent gods in abandoned temples, and screaming my agony to a barren sky.
+Blood spouted as I writhed and gurgled bloody spit, my flesh growing even colder, limbs twisting in the manacles of mist, my soul crying out to silent gods in abandoned temples, and screaming my agony to a barren sky.